 When choosing a destination for your reunion, be mindful of your family's budget, interests and age range.
 You'll want a place that has activities for all ages, and one that is affordable and convenient enough for everyone to reach.
 If you have a lot of family members arriving by air, for example, you may not want to pick a resort that's three hours from the nearest airport.

 Beaches and national parks are popular choices, particularly for families who enjoy outdoor activities like swimming, hiking or boating.
-Groups with a high proportion of young (or young-at-heart) travelers may prefer an amusement park destination like Orlando or Anaheim.
+Groups with a high proportion of young (or young-at-heart) travelers may prefer an amusement park destination like Orlando.
 And don't rule out a big-city getaway; an urban cocktail of museums, zoos, parks, shopping and nightlife can keep even the most diverse family entertained.

 Where to Stay